helm/helm-www/content/en/docs/howto/charts_tips_and_tricks.md

 ## Automatically Roll Deployments

-Often times ConfigMaps or Secrets are injected as configuration files in containers or there are other external dependencies changes that require rolling pods.
+Often times ConfigMaps or Secrets are injected as configuration files in containers or there are other external dependency changes that require rolling pods.
 Depending on the application a restart may be required should those be updated with a subsequent `helm upgrade`, but if the deployment spec itself didn't change the application keeps running with the old configuration resulting